-24.20.6 Calculation of Global Exposure
+24.18.6 Calculation of Global Exposure

-The Funds in respect of which global exposure is calculated using the value at risk (VaR) approach are set out in the table below.
+The Fund calculates global exposure by using the value at risk (VaR) approach.

-Where the Manager has determined an appropriate reference portfolio for a Fund (as indicated in the table below), the relevant Fund will apply a "relative VaR" risk management approach, measuring the risk profile of the Fund against a reference portfolio ("Reference Portfolio").
-If the Manager does not regard it as possible or appropriate to determine a Reference Portfolio for any Fund, then the Manager will adopt an "absolute VaR" risk management approach for that Fund.
-The table below lists the Reference Portfolios assigned to each Fund.
-The Manager may elect to change the Reference Portfolio for any Fund from time to time, and the details shall be updated in this Prospectus at the next available opportunity.
-Further information on the Reference Portfolio applicable to a Fund is available from the Manager on request.
+Where the Manager has determined an appropriate reference portfolio for the Fund (as indicated in the table below), the Fund will apply a "Relative VaR" risk management approach, measuring the risk profile of the Fund against a reference portfolio ("Reference Portfolio").
+The Manager does not regard it as possible or appropriate to determine a Reference Portfolio for the Fund, so the Manager has adopted an "Absolute VaR" risk management approach.